phnx-im/docs/src/spec/authentication_service.md

 ## Initialize user registration

 The user registration functionality requires the user to perform an [OPAQUE registration flow](https://www.ietf.org/archive/id/draft-irtf-cfrg-opaque-09.html#name-offline-registration) with the homeserver.
-Note, that the user's chosen user name is part of the `client_csr`.
+Note, that the user's chosen user id is part of the `client_csr`.

 ```rust
 struct InitUserRegistrationParams {